| |

 The Soviet army overran most of Transnistria in the spring of 1944.
 Bessarabia was conquered in the first weeks of the summer offensive.
 As Soviet troops massed on the Prut River, which separates Moldavia from Bessarabia, a group of opposition politicians, supported by King Michael, overthrew Antonescu and signed an armistice with the Soviet Union on August 23, 1944.
 Romanian troops then fought alongside Soviet troops through Hungary and into Germany.

 Between 1941 and 1944, German and Romanian authorities murdered or caused the deaths of between 150,000 and 250,000 Romanian and Ukrainian Jews in Transnistria.
-At least 270,000 Romanian Jews were killed or died from mistreatment during the Holocaust.
+Approximately 220,000 Romanian Jews were killed or died from mistreatment during the Holocaust, including at least 90,000 in Northern Transylvania who were deported to Auschwitz by Hungarian authorities.

 Antonescu and several other officials of the Romanian wartime regime were tried after the war.
 Antonescu was convicted and executed.
 However, most Romanian perpetrators were never brought to justice.